soumarvit/smart-home-sim/README.md

 # omo_notsosmarthome

-## TS1 semestral project
-SmartHome also acts like a semestral project for TS1 course.
-Everything related to software testing is located in the 'testing' branch

 ## Description
 SmartHome is an application that simulates a run of a smart home with a variety of devices, people and animals.

 ## Project
-This project was created as a semestral project for a OMO course at CTU FEE.
 The goal of this project was to learn how to write clean, reusable code with focus on applying design patterns in the right places.

-## Info
-Pri implementaci jsme pouzivali intellij funkci code with me, proto ma valnou vetsinu commitu na starosti Soumar.
+Second goal was to learn and practice how to design the project using UML diagrams.

 ## UML
-Odkaz na UML class diagram a UML use case diagram: [Lucidchart](https://lucid.app/lucidchart/97bc368b-4599-4722-bebf-889dc40d96a2/edit?viewport_loc=-299%2C-534%2C4588%2C2270%2CdvQ3cUOME~3G&invitationId=inv_2f3fb955-21bf-4c51-94fb-bdb629ff5503)
+Link to the UML class and activity diagrams: [Lucidchart](https://lucid.app/lucidchart/97bc368b-4599-4722-bebf-889dc40d96a2/edit?viewport_loc=-299%2C-534%2C4588%2C2270%2CdvQ3cUOME~3G&invitationId=inv_2f3fb955-21bf-4c51-94fb-bdb629ff5503)
-<br/>PNG soubory se nachazi ve slozce uml.

-## Funkcni pozadavky
+<br/>PNG files can be found in the uml directory.

+## Main project points
-<details><summary>Click here to show "Funckcni pozadavky"</summary>
+<details><summary>Click here to show "Main project points"</summary>
 <br/>

 F1.
 Entity se kterými pracujeme je dům, okno (+ venkovní žaluzie), patro v domu, senzor, zařízení (=spotřebič), osoba, auto, kolo, domácí zvíře jiného než hospodářského typu, plus libovolné další entity